 Hot pavements can burn your pet’s paws.
 Your pet’s paws are just as sensitive as the bottom of our feet, so if it is unbearable for you to touch, then it will be for your pet to walk on.
 We would advise trying the seven-second rule; if you can place the back of your hand on the surface for seven seconds or more, then your pet should be able to withstand the temperature of the surface.
 If you cannot, then it’s too hot for your dog to walk on.

-To prevent your dog from burning its paws, you should follow the measures listed below:
+To prevent your dog from burning its paws in the Wirral, you should follow the measures listed below:

 - Walking them in the cooler hours of the day – early morning or late evening